IBM/watsonx-prompt-lab/docs/lab-2/README.md

 <p>I'm thrilled to launch my new blog and share my thoughts with you.
 Expect a wide range of topics including technology, travel, and growth.
 Stay tuned for engaging and informative posts!</p>
 ```

-Get a model to output the HTML version of any of the following Markdown snippets.
+Get a model to output the HTML version of the following Markdown snippets.

 ```
 ## Background